This post gives you a great gingerbread cookie option when you’re adhering to a Vegan Diet.

 Do “Gingerbread Cookie” and “Vegan” in the same sentence make you wonder?
 I get it but trust me.
-Not only is this cutout cookie recipe easy but it’s also perfect for fall cookie cutouts and our favorite, Christmas gingerbread cookie cutouts!
 Keep reading …

 I’m a “kind of” vegan, lol.
 I try, when possible, to eat vegan but it’s hard sometimes.
-Not when it comes to soft gingerbread cookies though!
+Not when it comes to Gingerbread Cookies though!

 This is an adaptation of my FAVORITE gingerbread cookie recipe that I was given by my sister almost 30 years ago.
-I’ve simply made substitutions in a few places to make it vegan.
-So, in a nutshell, it’s a vegan cookie recipe, an easy cutout cookie recipe, and a SOFT gingerbread cookie recipe.
-Winner-winner-winner!!
-This recipe makes crisp edge cutouts to decorate with royal icing and I guarantee nobody will even notice that it’s vegan, so if you choose not to tell …
+I’ve simply made substitutions in a few places to make it Vegan.
+It’s SO good that I guarantee nobody will even notice, so if you choose not to tell …

 Disclosure: Some of the links in this post are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.